Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 title: "Thrice Part 1: Initial Data Exploration and Song Length Distributions with Joy Plots!"
 ---

 Hello, for those who know me well you would know that my favorite band is [Thrice](https://en.wikipedia.org/wiki/Thrice)!
-For those that aren't familiar with them they are a post-hardcore rock band from California, specifically the area around where I went to college (OC/Irvine area).
+For those that aren't familiar with them, they are a post-hardcore rock band from California, specifically the area around where I went to college (OC/Irvine area).
 This article will be **Part 1** of a series that will cover data analysis of Thrice's lyrics.
 Part 1, however, we will just be looking at doing some exploratory analysis with all of the non-lyrics data so we can all get a understanding of the context of what we are dealing with before we deep-dive into the lyrics!

 ``` r
 # Packages: